neelsgupta/kalah-game/README.md

 ## Design
 The application is splitted into two seperate sections :
-- kalah-game-backend (server): Is a java based sprint boot Restful webservice.
+- kalah-game-backend (server): A Java based sprint boot Restful webservice.
 Which has API to create, get and play the game.
-- kalah-game-frontend (client): Is a angular based front-end app which uses backend server API to display the game.
+- kalah-game-frontend (client): A frontend Angular app which uses backend server RestFull API to display the game.